citronalco/ansible-jitsi-meet/README.md

 3. Start installation with `ansible-playbook -i hosts jitsi-meet.yml`

 ### GUI customizations
-In `/etc/jitsi/meet/DOMAINNAME/nginx-override.conf` you can include your own logos, icons and your own interface_config.js to customize the Jitsi Meet web GUI.

-In `/etc/jitsi/meet/DOMAINNAME/config-custom.js` you can customize settings for the meetings (i.e. if meetings start with all microphones muted and webcams disabled).
+You may override the default settings for each domain separately.

+Do your customizations in the following files in `/etc/jitsi/meet/DOMAINNAME/`:
+- config.local.js
+- branding/branding.json
+- interface_config.local.js
+- nginx-override.conf

-Put your logos and icons into the directory `/etc/jitsi/meet/DOMAINNAME/branding/` This directory is accessible via https://DOMAINNAME/branding/
+The directory `/etc/jitsi/meet/DOMAINNAME/branding/` is accessible via https://DOMAINNAME/branding/.

 Customizations are kept when running this playbook again and when updating Jitsi Meet.